GabeScott/standard-works-vault/General Conference/1976 October - You Never Know Who You May Save.md

 # You Never Know Who You May Save

-*By Jacob de Jager - Of the First Quorum of the Seventy*
+By Elder Jacob de Jager - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1976 General Conference*